webinverters/win-with-logs/api.md

 # Features
-- each log line displays which module it is from.
+- each log line displays which module it is from. (done)

 ## Goal Tracking
 ## Query Logs